tybottorff/bottorffdocs/linsley_postdoc/coding_notes.md

  - mean = 1st moment, expected value (average value observed if you could observe variable infinite number of times, weighted average of all possible values where weights are probabilities)
  - variance = 2nd moment, measures spread of data (sum of squares of differences between each value and mean, divided by number of values minus 1), square root of variance is standard deviation (which has same units as original variable)
  - percentiles are calculated with inverse of cumulative distribution function (i.e. find value of random variable that has a certain probability of random variable being less than or equal to it)
+### Regression analysis
+ - spline interpolation: interpolant is a piecewise polynomial called a spline (i.e. rather than fitting a single, high-degree polynomial to all data, spline interpolation fits low-degree polynomials to small subsets of the values)
+#### Linear models
+#### Generalized additive models
+ - nonlinear
+ - relaxed restriction that relationship must be a simple weighted sum (as in linear models), instead assume outcome can be modeled by sum of arbitrary functions of each feature
+ - replace β coefficients from linear regression with flexible function (spline) that allows nonlinear relationships
+ - sum of many splines forms GAM
+#### Validation
+ - R-squared: proportion of variance in outcome explained by model
+ - root mean squared error (RMSE): average error performed by model, lower is better, square root of mean squared error (MSE) which is average squared difference between observed and predicted outcomes
+ - model σ (residual standard error): variant of RMSE adjusted for number of predictors in model
+ - mean absolute error: average absolute difference between observed and predicted outcomes
+ - AIC: penalizes inclusion of additional variables to model, lower is better
+ - BIC: variant of AIC with stronger penalty for additional variables, lower is better
 ### Discrete probability distributions
  - Bernoulli random variable: 2 possible values (0 or 1), usually comes up in success vs. failure (only 2 outcomes), probability of success is p, probability of failure is 1-p
  - Binomial random variable: similar to Bernoulli random variable but now we have n independent trials (each trial is a Bernoulli random variable), probability of success is within each trial is still p, probability of failure within each trial is still is 1-p, X is the number of successes in n trials (X is a random binomial variable, its probability distribution is the binomial distribution), probability of X = x is (n choose x) * p^x * (1-p)^(n-x) where (n choose x) = n!/(x!(n-x)!) (n choose x) is the number of ways to choose x successes from n trials, mean = np, variance = np*(1-p)